Spreads/Spreads.LMDB/README.md

 Low-level zero-overhead and the fastest LMDB .NET wrapper with some additional native methods useful for [Spreads](https://github.com/Spreads/).

 Available on NuGet as [Spreads.LMDB](https://www.nuget.org/packages/Spreads.LMDB).
+(Stale, ping the author if you want the latest version published)

 ## Full C# `async/await` support

+LMDB's supported "normal" case is when a transaction is executed from a single thread.
+For .NET this means that if all operations on a transactions are called from a single thread it doesn't matter which thread is executing a transaction and LMDB will just work.

-Read transactions could be used from async code, while write transactions are executed in a single thread via a blocking concurrent queue.
-This requires forcing [`MDB_NOTLS`](http://www.lmdb.tech/doc/group__mdb.html#ga32a193c6bf4d7d5c5d579e71f22e9340) attribute for environments:
+In some cases one my need background execution of write transactions or .NET async operations inside LMDB transactions.
+For this case Spreads.LMDB fully supports async/await.
+Write transactions are executed in a single thread via a blocking concurrent queue.
+Read transactions could be used from async code, which requires forcing [`MDB_NOTLS`](http://www.lmdb.tech/doc/group__mdb.html#ga32a193c6bf4d7d5c5d579e71f22e9340) attribute for environments:

 > A thread may use parallel read-only transactions.
 A read-only transaction may span threads if the user synchronizes its use.
 Applications that multiplex many user threads over individual OS threads need this option.
 Such an application must also serialize the write transactions in an OS thread, since LMDB's write locking is unaware of the user threads.